-The numbers also warrant a less pandering or passive approach than that taken by many counselors and coaches.
-I’ve had countless female clients tell me that a counselor or coach simply told them to “wait it out” or “provide wifely support,” despite the clearly self-serving behavior their husband was engaging in.
+The numbers also warrant a less pandering or passive approach than that taken by some counselors and coaches.
+I’ve had many female clients tell me that a counselor or coach simply told them to “wait it out” or “provide wifely support,” despite the clearly self-serving and hurtful behavior their husband was engaging in.

 If any of this resonates with you, I encourage you to step back and look at the situation more objectively.
 Easier said than done, right?
 Yet you need to see this for the self-indulgent power play it can be.
 Because when one spouse’s “crisis” creates a crisis in the life of the other spouse, or in the marriage, there comes a point when you need to wise up.

 There comes a point when you need to shield yourself from their destructive behavior and respond in more proactive ways.
 Ultimately, that may be the only way to save yourself and to save your marriage.